xuebaodev/wawaji/README.md

 <br>
 <br>3.The video stream is black.
 <br>
-<br>Hmmm.....Make sure your camera stream is push to the stream server(on Internet or same LAN with app) and your app is input the right stream url.Require restart simpleClient after change the video url.
+<br>Hmmm.....Make sure your camera stream is push to the stream server(on Internet or same LAN with app) and your app is input the right stream url.Require restart SimpleClient after change the video url.
 <br>(How to setup a stream server? https://github.com/ossrs/srs/wiki/v1_CN_SampleRTMP here is an opensource server Called SRS.
 Just google it!)
 <br>
 <br>4.OK,now everything works. but the video is in highly delay?